hzoo/geturf/README.md

 run `npm start`

-1. Save List of URF matches from endpoint.
-    - For each timestamp (every 5 min): save an array of match IDs
+## Data Flow
+1. Get 5 minute timestamps starting from `1427866500`.
+2. Send timestamps to the endpoint `api-challenge-v4.1` to get a list of URF match IDs.
-2. For each match ID, get match data from another endpoint
+2. For each match ID, get match data from the endpoint `match-v2.2`.
-3. Transform result (remove unused fields, etc)
+3. Transform result (remove unused fields, etc).
+    4. Create tables for matches, players, bans.
-4. Save to db.
+4. Save to the databse (firebase -> local -> server db).
-5. Figure out queries to send to site
+5. Figure out queries to send to site.
 6. Vizualize.